fiberopticnow/fiberopticnow.github.io/_posts/2015-06-03-brainstorming.md

 Brainstorming in a team environment definitely has its challenges.
 It's important to ensure that all group members are engaged in the brainstorming process.
 However, it's equally important to create a warm and fun environment with your team.
 Here are some easy guidelines to ensure that your brainstorming team works effectively together:

 <ol>
-	<li> Write out your ideas fast.
+	<li> Draw or write out your ideas fast.
 Get the ideas out of your head as quickly as possible. </li>
 	<li> Don't judge your teammates' ideas.
-Phrases like "this will never work" shouldn't be allowed </li>
+Phrases like "this will never work" aren't allowed. </li>
-	<li> Draw your ideas, write your ideas---get the ideas out in whatever way works best for you </li>
+	<li> Piggyback off the ideas of your teammates.
+Two brains are better than one and can have totally different perspectives on a concept. </li>
 </ol>